HurricaneLabs/staticargs/README.rst

     ['cat', 'cat', 'cat']
     >>>

 Well that's not good!
-Learn more about this problem and some other Python gotchas by wathcing this amazing presentation from PyCon 2015:  https://youtu.be/sH4XF6pKKmk
+Learn more about this problem and some other Python gotchas by watching this amazing presentation from PyCon 2015 (this specific problem is discussed at 8:04):  https://youtu.be/sH4XF6pKKmk

-staticargs solves this problem for you
+staticargs solves this problem for you:

 .. code-block:: python